-Composer, conductor and pianist Ryan Wigglesworth joins fellow pianist Marc-André Hamelin for a four-handed fugue and a romp through the showpiece that Mozart played with his equally gifted sister.
+Composer, conductor and pianist Ryan Wigglesworth joins fellow pianist Marc-André Hamelin for a four-handed fugue and a romp through the showpiece that Mozart played with his equally gifted sister, Maria Anna Mozart.
 Wigglesworth also presents the first American performance of his Mozart Variations for piano and orchestra.
 With boundaries blurred between composer and performer, this program rekindles the spirit of that golden age when Mozart was the toast of the town.

 Pre-concert Talk presented one hour prior to each performance.
 Free with ticket purchase.